 The hon.
 Gentleman does not seem to understand that the way in which we build a huge project like our testing, which is at record levels, is to back all the horses.
 Once again, he complained about businesses supporting us in our roll-out of mass testing.
 That divisive approach is wrong.
 We support universities, businesses and the NHS to deliver more testing; we do not support the totally confused approach of the Opposition.
 He does not know whether he is in favour of or against more testing.

 The hon.
-Gentleman asked about the money, and £500 million has thus far been allocated to this project, but more is likely.
+Gentleman asked about the money; £500 million has thus far been allocated to this project, but more is likely.
 He asked about staff testing in the NHS.
 As he well knows, we follow clinical advice, but always keep it under review.
 Finally, he asked about schools.
 The policy on schools is that, if somebody tests positive, that bubble needs to self-isolate.
 A bubble is defined as those who are in close contact within a school setting.

 I will end on a point on which we agree strongly.
-On this, World Suicide Prevention Day, all of us are united in support of the mental health services provided across this country, and of all those who are working hard for those with mental ill health or at risk of suicide.
+On this, World Suicide Prevention Day, all of us are united in support of the mental health services provided across this country, and of all those who are working hard for people with mental ill health or at risk of suicide.
 That is a project on which all of us are on the same side and working together to support people.

 As someone who has long campaigned for mass testing, I warmly welcome the ambition behind Operation Moonshot—and the implied characterisation of the Health Secretary as this country’s answer to Neil Armstrong.
 However, 10 million is a huge target.
 Could he give the House some idea of the proportion of that 10 million that is dependent on new technologies and the proportion that we can get to with existing technologies?
-Mass testing is so important to getting the country back to running as normal, and while we all want those new technologies, it would be helpful to have an understanding of how much expansion we can expect on the technologies we already have.
+Mass testing is so important to getting the country back to running as normal, and while we all want those new technologies, it would be helpful to have an understanding of how much expansion we can expect of the technologies we already have.

 That is an extremely clear and strong position from the Chair of the Select Committee.
 Of course we are expanding the current technologies.
 We have a plan, when we are on track for it, to get to 500,000 tests a day by the end of next month, on the current technologies.
 On the next generation of technologies, I am not going to put a figure on it because it depends on the technologies coming off.
 The very nature of backing new technologies is that we do not know which ones are going to be verified.
-That is why we have so many that are being piloted and so many with whom we are working.
+That is why we have so many that are being piloted, and so many with whom we are working.
 We have tests right now in Porton Down being verified.
-We want this to go as fast as we can, and we want it to go as large as we reasonably can, but we do not put a specific figure on it—we put all our weight and support behind this project, which will have the positive benefits that my right hon.
+We want this to go as fast as it can, and we want it to go as large as it reasonably can, but we do not put a specific figure on it—we put all our weight and support behind this project, which will have the positive benefits that my right hon.
 Friend so eloquently sets out.

 Yesterday we heard the Prime Minister describe his Operation Moonshot as the